Priyankaa2495/Stamatics_DeepFlow/Deepflow_mini_assignment_1/README.md

+## Mini Assignment 1
 This project is a comprehensive Exploratory Data Analysis (EDA) of Zomato's restaurant data.
-The goal was to uncover meaningful insights about restaurant trends, cuisines, pricing, ratings, and location-based patterns using Python, pandas, and visualizations—assisted by GPT for cleaning and insight generation.
+The goal was to uncover meaningful insights about restaurant trends, cuisines, pricing, ratings, and location-based patterns using Python, pandas, and visualizations.

 The dataset used is the Zomato Restaurants dataset.
 It contains details such as:
 Restaurant names